Modern vehicles are taking on more and more functions that bring new challenges. Although functional safety is not a new topic

 driving, where the vehicle takes over the task of driving and makes critical decisions.
 Autonomous driving represents a unique

-opportunity for both OEMs and end-users, but it needs new solutions to fullfil the required high safety level.
+opportunity for both OEMs and end-users, but it needs new solutions to fulfill the required high safety level.

 Ethernet based in-vehicle network transporting safety critical information.